Pierre Garçon

-Pierre Andre Garçon (/piˈɛər ɡɑrˈsoʊn/; born August 8, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons.
+Pierre Andre Garçon (/piˈɛər ɡɑrˈsoʊn/; born August 8, 1986) is a Haitian-American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons.
 He played college football at Norwich University and Mount Union College, and was selected by the Indianapolis Colts in the sixth round of the 2008 NFL draft.
 He also played five seasons with the Washington Redskins and two seasons with the San Francisco 49ers.

 Early life

 Garçon is of Haitian descent, and is bilingual, speaking French fluently.
 Garçon attended John I. Leonard High School in Greenacres, Florida.
 He earned two varsity letters in football.
 He also played soccer, playing for travel teams competing across the state and across the country.
 He was also known for his backflip after scoring goals.

 College career

 Garçon started his college career at Norwich University in Northfield, Vermont.
 As a freshman in 2004, he played in ten games and had 44 receptions for 1,017 yards and 13 touchdowns.
 Wanting to play in a more football oriented program, he transferred to Mount Union College in the Ohio Athletic Conference.
 He averaged over 60 catches, 1,000 yards and 15 touchdowns in his career as a Purple Raider.
 While at Mount Union he led the team to two consecutive NCAA Division III Football Championships, falling just short of a third.
 During his sophomore season in 2005, he earned Ohio Athletic Conference second-team honors after having 68 receptions for 1,196 yards and 16 touchdowns.
 As a junior, he was named to the Ohio Athletic Conference first-team and was the recipient of the Ed Sherman Award for the OAC's most outstanding receiver.
 That season, he was third in the nation with 1,212 receiving yards and had 67 receptions with 17 touchdowns.
 As a senior in 2007, Garçon was Ohio Athletic Conference first-team and was the recipient of the Ed Sherman Award, for the second time.
 He had 67 receptions for 955 yards and 14 touchdowns.

 During his time at Mount Union, he was teammates with future NFL wide receiver, Cecil Shorts III.

 Garçon also ran track at Mount Union, where he recorded personal bests of 10.61 seconds in the 100 meters and 21.69 seconds in the 200 meters.